Abahani Limited Dhaka: Bangladesh Football League era (2007–present)

-On 26 June 2019, Masih Saighani's stoppage time winner against Minerva Punjab during the final game of the 2019 AFC Cup group stage, saw Abahani make history by becoming the first Bangladeshi club to reach the Inter-zone play-off semi-finals of the AFC Cup.
-Abahani faced North Korean side April 25 SC, and managed to produce one of their finest performances since inception, by defeating the North Korean giants 4–3 in the first leg, which was held at the Bangabandhu National Stadium in Dhaka.
+On 26 June 2019, Masih Saighani's stoppage time winner against Minerva Punjab during the final game of the 2019 AFC Cup group stage saw Abahani make history by becoming the first Bangladeshi club to reach the Inter-zone play-off semi-finals of the AFC Cup.
+Abahani faced the North Korean side April 25 SC and managed to produce one of their finest performances since inception by defeating the North Korean giants 4–3 in the first leg, which was held at the Bangabandhu National Stadium in Dhaka.
 Sohel Rana and Nabib Newaj Jibon scored once apiece while Nigerian striker Sunday Chizoba netted a brace.
-Nonetheless, Abahani were not able to repeat their past heroics during the away leg, at the Kim Il-sung Stadium in Pyongyang, losing the game 2–0 (5–4 aggregate).
+Nonetheless, Abahani were not able to repeat their past heroics during the away leg at the Kim Il-sung Stadium in Pyongyang, losing the game 2–0 (5–4 aggregate).

 Club culture

 Crest and colours

-Abahani (আবাহনী), means incoming message, sound or music, and thus, one of the club's founding member Harunur Rashid designed the club's crest after being influenced by the Flag of the United Nations.
+Abahani (আবাহনী), means incoming message, sound or music, and thus, one of the club's founding members, Harunur Rashid, designed the club's crest after being influenced by the flag of the United Nations.
 Similar to the United Nations flag, Abahani's crest has flowers on both sides.
 Regarding the design, Rahid said "The flag of the United Nations is blue, we take that color from there and to make it bloom better, I wrote Abahani below with yellow paint."